athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 3/Temporal Echoes (1-2).md

     desc: "`pf2:1` (occult) The temporal echo shifts rapidly between multiple timelines, becoming [[Conditions/Concealed|Concealed]].
 As the nature of this effect leaves the echo's location obvious, it can't use this concealment to Hide or Sneak.
 This effect lasts for 1 minute, or until the echo is dealt any damage."

   - name: "Temporal Shudder"
     desc: "`pf2:2` (occult) The temporal echo screams, causing time to shudder and bend around it.
-All creatures in a 10-foot emanation take 1d10 mental damage (DC 13 Will check save).
+All creatures in a @Template[emanation|distance:10] take 1d10 mental damage (DC 13 Will check save).
 The echo can't use Temporal Shudder again for 1d4 rounds."

 ```